FedDAF: Federated Domain Adaptation Using Model Functional Distance: Related Work

-Since FedGP calculates the aggregation weight for the source client's gradient update by considering the distance between the target gradient update and the source gradient update, this aggregation does not effectively fuse information from source clients into the target gradient update based on the specific objective of the target client.
-This is crucial for adapting the source client's domain to the target client's interests.
-Aligned with the objective of FedGP, our proposed method is designed to fuse source models with the target model based on the target client's objective, with the aim of maximizing relevant information sharing from the source clients to the target client while considering the target's specific objective.
+Aligned with the objective of FedGP, our proposed method is designed to fuse source models with the target model based on the target client's objective, with the aim of increasing relevant information sharing from the source clients to the target client while considering the target's specific objective.